DevMentat/DevOps-BootCamp-Exercises/README.md

 ✅ Exercise 1: Automate script for fetching and running a nodejs server from Nexus

 ## Module 7 - Docker

 ✅ Exercise 1: Start MySQL container

 ✅ Exercise 2: Start PHPMyAdmin container

-✅ Exercise 3: Create a docker-compose with the two apps 🟦 Exercise 4: Dockerize the Java Application
+✅ Exercise 3: Create a docker-compose with the two apps

+✅ Exercise 4: Dockerize the Java App

+✅ Exercise 5: Build & Push the Java Docker Image

+✅ Exercise 6: Add the java app to the docker-compose

+✅ Exercise 7: Run the app with docker-compose with envs

+✅ Exercise 8: Open ports